 It is wiser not to attempt to give all the needed information in this type of advertising.
-It is better to use the commercial to promote free and informative words that can be found on the legal advocate’s website or in the office.
-Then, in this educational data or information, the lawyer can tell the law firm’s full story to the reader.
+Using the commercial to promote free and informative words found on the legal advocate’s website or in the office is better.
+Then, with this educational data or information, the lawyer can tell the law firm’s full story to the reader.

 This person wants to understand.
 The attorney’s job is to have materials that will address the type of legal problem the individual has, which deals with the concerns and frustrations they may be going through.
 This is the kind of information that will get better results in addressing practice areas.

 Yes, it would help if you pointed out what makes you different and suited as a business.
-But the main thrust needs to be addressing the actual data that the injured person in need of help, for example.
-So this must strike as the initial impact when a Potential New Client, or “PNC," click on your website.
+But the main thrust needs to be addressing the actual data that the injured person needs help with, for example.
+So this must strike as the initial impact when a Potential New Client, or “PNC,” clicks on your website.

 It is essential to show your position on what area of law is practiced by the law firm or lawyer.
 The person looking to hire an attorney does not want just general information; they want to know this is an accomplished lawyer.
-They want someone who practices in the law that they are seeking and in their location.
+They want someone who practices the law they seek and is in their location.
 For any advertising campaign to be helpful for the law, firm prospects are the main focus.

 Attorneys should monitor their costs; lowering costs will not have the result expected.
 But there is always competition.
 And someone else remains ready to outdo your efforts.
 But in most cases reducing advertising expenses damages legitimacy with current clients.

 They could believe they may have overpaid for services for a less prestigious attorney.
-And that will attract potential customers that are not the caliber of claims that you would be comfortable representing.
-These are known as deal customers who are shopping for the least expensive attorney.
+And that will attract potential customers, not the caliber of claims you would be comfortable representing.
+These are known as deal customers shopping for the least expensive attorney.

 What would a decision-maker at an insurance company think when making an offer which just parked next to the attorney at the JAMS or JDAMS mediation to settle the quadriplegia case?
 What would your neighbor feel if they saw your lawyer getting out of or into one of those cars?

 I mean to take it to an extreme, if your lawyer wore a nice suit, or tattered jeans, which one are you more likely to hire?
-Common sense dictates that you have the appearance of being a winner and wreak of success.
+Common sense dictates that you appear to be a winner and wreak of success.